LEARNING TO SURF AFTER 40

 IS IT EVER TOO LATE TO START SURFING?

-LEARNING TO SURF AT AN ‘OLDER’ AGE
+EMBRACING THE WAVES: LEARNING TO SURF AT 40

-Today, we want to provide anyone interested with an introduction to surfing and why you can start at any age.
-As a sport with no physical contact, unlike football and rugby, it’s actually suited towards those who want to prevent impact injuries.
-What’s more, you can enjoy plenty of health benefits while getting to know new people.
-Even after this, there’s something to be said for surfing’s impact on the brain.
-With surfing, you’ll be physically active and your mind will also get a workout as you try to navigate the waves that seem determined to knock you over.
+Today, we want to provide anyone interested with an introduction to surfing and why learning to surf at 40 can be the perfect time to start.
+As a sport with no physical contact, unlike football and rugby, it’s suited towards those who want to prevent impact injuries.
+It’s important to be in decent physical shape when learning to surf, as it is a physically demanding activity.
+Moreover, you can enjoy plenty of health benefits while getting to know new people.

 Of course, we wouldn’t be talking about surfing at all if it wasn’t fun and this is something else to consider.
 Sure, you might get knocked over once or twice but it’s all in the name of fun (right?).